wcfrobert/fkit/README.md

   * Major axis (x) points to the right
   * Minor axis (y) points up

-* fkit is agnostic when it comes to unit.
-Please ensure consistent input.
+* Please ensure consistent unit input:
   * SI Unit: N, mm, MPa
   * Freedom Unit: kips, in, ksi
 * Node fibers and patch fibers often overlap.
 Within the compression region, this overlap of concrete and steel area results in some forces being double counted.
 For most lightly reinforced sections, the change to the final result is insignificant and we simplify the problem without any appreciable loss in accuracy by just ignoring this overlap.
+* Currently, the PM interaction analysis uses the ACI 318-19 assumptions (e.g. rectangular stress block, elastic-perfect-plastic steel, spalling strain of 0.003, etc).
+These assumptions will override all user definitions.
+In other words, solution is independent of user-specified material properties.